Margarida, Online English Tutor and Digital Nomad, Currently in CroatiaBy Krzl Light Nuñes

 I think being a digital nomad has been in my soul ever since.
 This is what makes me happy because I feel so bored to be stuck in one place and have a physical job and do the same things.
 I wasn’t happy with that.
 It’s not for me.

-How have you managed to travel and work remotely during the pandemic?
+How did you manage to travel and work remotely during the pandemic?

 Right now, with the vaccine, it’s easy to get the bus, get a plane, or go to hostels.
 It’s as easy now as it was before the pandemic.
 So, for me, I can’t see anything that was changed.